krysp-io/node-red-contrib-cloud-scheduler/README.md

 ## Usage

 The scheduler node can be utilized in any flow to execute the flow at a given time interval.

+Note: This node does not send any response to the request.
+The flow must include an HTTP Response node to complete the request.

 ## Discussions and suggestions